jdholtz/i3-restore/README.md

 Some programs that take a few seconds to start (such as Discord) might not restore on the correct workspace.
 To mitigate this issue, simply use the [assign][6] function in i3 and add it to your i3 configuration file.

+## Limitations
+Due to i3-restore relying partially on program load times and i3 swallowing, there are some limitations to how it restores your process.

+First, i3-restore cannot restore fully programs that it does not have permission to access.
+For example, this can be seen when saving a root terminal while i3-restore is running under an unprivileged user.
+In this case, the window may not be placed in the same location when it is restored (although, the program used to run the root terminal--such as `sudo` or `su`--will be called).

+Second, programs that take more than a few seconds to load (such as Discord) may not be placed in the correct location.
+Look at
+[Restoring Programs In Assigned Workspaces](#restoring-programs-in-assigned-workspaces) for information on how to make restores more reliable for these programs.

+Last, since i3-restore relies on i3 swallowing and how well individual programs can be restored to their last used state, the restoring process is not always 100% reliable.
+Occasionally, windows will be in different places or not fully restored.
+If you have ideas or fixes for making the restoring process, you're welcome to submit an [issue][7] or [pull request][8] so these can be implemented.

 ## Troubleshooting
 To troubleshoot a problem, run the script with the `-v` flag.
 This will display debug messages so you can get a better overview of the problem.
 Using `-vv` will print out all commands executed by the script so you can trace through it and understand where and why a problem is occurring.